Articles

 Rain Garden Plants: Threadleaf Bluestar

-One-page informational sheet with details and pictures of threadleaf bluestar (Amsonia hubrichtii).
+An informative guide with details and pictures of threadleaf bluestar (Amsonia hubrichtii).

 Updated:

 Long-lived plant with very fine, feathery foliage that turns golden in the fall.
 Clusters of steel-blue flowers bloom in May and June.
-Best when massed.
-Can be cut back in the spring for denser growth.
+Slender, elongated seed pods develop in late summer.
+Forms clumps and is best when massed or used as a border.
+It can be cut back in the spring for denser growth.
 Good nectar source for butterflies.
-No insect pest problems. Â
+Tolerant of poor soil and some drought.
+Has no insect pest problems.

 Height: 36 inches